kapteyn-astro/kapteyn/SPHINX/celestialbackground.rst

 Radio maps
 ----------

-Much of the B1950 data that a users at the Kapteyn Astronomical Institute transform to FK5 J2000, is data from the Westerbork Synthesis Radio Telescope (WSRT).
+Much of the B1950 data that users at the Kapteyn Astronomical Institute transform to FK5 J2000, is data from the Westerbork Synthesis Radio Telescope (WSRT).
 For this telesope we retrieved some information about the correction program that was used to transform apparent places to mean places.